rafael-santiago/tulip/doc/MANUAL.md

 >>"Now rise your goblet of rock.
 It's toast to those who rock!"
 >>>![school-of-rock-scene](https://github.com/rafael-santiago/tulip/blob/master/etc/school-of-rock.gif "A famous funny scene from the movie School of Rock")

-Haha, here is the output tablature (two steps down, of course...
+Here is the output tablature (two steps down, of course...
 I am crazy, do you remember?):

     Song: Better than you / The Hellacopters [By the grace of God] Transcribed by: Rafael Santiago